csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

   worth noting that Trek’s homepage yielded 262 requests!
 * The homepage’s LCP (29) is actually fetched relatively quickly, despite being fully client-rendered.
-  * And JS-lazy loaded once it arrives—wow!
+  * And JS-lazy loaded once it arrives — wow!
   * This slow-path request for the LCP image got it onto the device by about five seconds, but we don’t display it until approximately 15 seconds!
 * The homepage seems to have its app-shell pretty well place-held as there is no